zake7749/WSDM-Cup-2019/README.md

 1. Clone this project.

-2. Download the datasets and extract them under the folder `zake7749/data/dataset`
+2. Download the dataset from [the corresponding competition on Kaggle](https://www.kaggle.com/c/fake-news-pair-classification-challenge/data) and extract it under the directory `zake7749/data/dataset`

 ```
 |-- dataset